Florida Sheriff Urges People Not To Shoot At Hurricane Irma

 “Well guys, it’s here.
 The moment we’ve been waiting for.
 It was cool to see the response this got from Facebook.
 On another note, I’ve learned that about 50% of the world could not understand sarcasm to save their lives.
 Carry on.”

 But it turns out the Pasco County Sheriff’s Office has a good enough reason for having issued the warning.
-Sheriff Chris Nocco spoke about it:
+Sheriff Chris Nocco spoke about it.

 “Over 99% of the people out there have common sense and are listening, but we in law enforcement deal with the 1%, so we are trying to get the message to them.”